About · Estate Office of Pontiac

 Principal, Property

-Fourth generation and a lifelong Pontiac resident.
-ASE-certified mechanic before joining the family business in 2014; the diagnostic habit transferred.
+A lifelong Pontiac resident and ASE-certified mechanic before this; the diagnostic habit transferred.
 Handles acquisitions, capital planning, and anything that involves getting under a house.

 CTR